vink246/extract_facial/README.md

 # extract_face
 Extract facial features such as the eyes and mouth from MTCNN's predictions and find whether eyes or mouths are closed/open.
 ## Installation
 To use, add the extract_face folder to your Python path.
-The following dependencies are required: opencv, imutils, and time
+The following dependencies are required: opencv, imutils, numpy, and time
 ## Functions
 extract_face has four functions: extractRoi, getEyeOpenClose, getEyeOpenCloseIris, and getMouthOpenClose.
 ## extractRoi